benfjohnson/developer-dot/avatax/certification/index.md

 <div class="row">
 <div class="col-xs-1">R</div>
 <div class="col-xs-3">Entity/Use Code</div>
 <div class="col-xs-8">This is a group of codes that indicate the type of exemption.
-See <a title="standard list of codes" href="/avatax/handling-tax-exempt-customers" target="_blank">the standard codes</a>, but be aware that users are able to create custom codes as well.It is best to <strong>manage this value in your application’s Customer record</strong> and pass it to AvaTax as CustomerUsageType at either the document or line level, whichever is applicable.
+See <a  href="/avatax/handling-tax-exempt-customers">the standard codes</a>, but be aware that users are able to create custom codes as well.It is best to <strong>manage this value in your application’s Customer record</strong> and pass it to AvaTax as CustomerUsageType at either the document or line level, whichever is applicable.
 Note that either Exemption Number or Entity/Use code is required (not both). <strong>Entity/Use Code is preferred.</strong></div>
 </div>

 <h3>Items/Charge Integration</h3>